 LIFE CO2SAND: Improving sandy substrates with clay

 Climate change may make cover sand substrates more acidic and dehydrated, with the result that today's agricultural functions are no longer possible.
-The particpants within LIFE CO2SAND believe that they can make the substrates of arable land more resilient to climate change by adding clay to the sandy topsoil.
+The participants within LIFE CO2SAND believe that they can make the substrates of arable land more resilient to climate change by adding clay to the sandy topsoil.
 The aim to treat 700 hectares of arable land with sandy substrates with clay, up to and including 2027, to increase the content of fine clay (lutite) to 8%.

 The Province of Gelderland and Rijkswaterstaat are working closely together on the LIFE CO2SAND pilot project.
 Rijkswaterstaat aims to make its own large-scale earth-moving operations more sustainable, while the Province of Gelderland's focus is on making agriculture more sustainable.